-- Personnel services for PERS, health insurance and COLA's all combined equate to about a 3.8% increase over FY2019-20. - Continued work on major capital projects in the Sewer, Street, and Transit funds make up the majority of the city-wide budget increase from FY19-20 to FY20-21.
+- Personnel services for PERS, health insurance and COLA's all combined equate to about a 3.8% increase over FY2019-20, however with the reduction in backfill positions total personal services will be reduced by about 3.5%. - Continued work on major capital projects in the Sewer, Street, and Transit funds make up the majority of the city-wide budget increase from FY19-20 to FY20-21.